p3d-project/p3d-docs/src/content/docs/docs/references/graphics-team-reference.md

 ## Backgrounds

 Each graphics engine supports up to **4 simultaneous backgrounds**, and each can cover the full 256×192 screen.
-We try to use only **1 background** per screen where possible to keep things simple and save VRAM.
+P3D only supports **1 background** per screen due to how the current UIScreen system works.
+Any other elements are recommended to be sprites.

 Backgrounds are tile-based - they're composed of 8×8 pixel tiles assembled into a map.
 Keep this in mind when designing background art; elements should align to an 8×8 grid when practical.